Batman-0001/Simple-Calculator/readme.md

 - JavaScript

 ## Prerequisites
-To view or edit this project, you need a web browser and a text editor.
+To view or edit this project, you need a web browser and a text editor(preferrebly VSCode).

 ## Usage